Click Here for Our Recommended Antivirus for Your Device

 Taekwondo vs Karate

-Karate is another widely popular and dynamic martial art which originated from Japan.
+Karate is another widely popular and dynamic martial art that originated in Japan.
 Karate consists of dynamic defensive and offensive techniques by using all body parts.

 It was first introduced in Japan by Gichin Funakoshi, who was considered the founding father of modern karate, in 1917.